Benkyokai

 Food Tech Frontiers: Advancing Alternative and Sustainable Innovations

-Join us on April 1 at 6:00pm (In-person); 6:15pm PT (online)// April 2 at, 10:15 am JT (Online) for an engaging panel discussion on the future of food technology, featuring industry pioneers driving innovation.
-This session will explore the latest breakthroughs in animal-free proteins, plant-based foods, and cell-cultured seafood, showcasing how these solutions are driving sustainability, increasing efficiency, and ensuring food security.
+On April 1 at 6:00pm (In-person); 6:15pm PT (online)// April 2 at, 10:15 am JT (Online), we hosted a thought-provoking panel discussion on the future of food technology, bringing together industry pioneers at the forefront of innovation.
+As climate change and food security concerns continue to grow, the conversation highlighted the latest advancements in alternative proteins, including plant-based foods, cell-cultured seafood, and fermentation-driven solutions.
+Our panel represented three distinctive approaches to alternative protein, offering unique insights into how these innovations are driving sustainability, increasing efficiency, and shaping the future of our global food system.

 SPEAKER